stdntlfe/Arvind-Kumar-Resume/README.md

 # Arvind-Kumar-Resume
-Looking for data Science and machine learning jobs/internship
+Looking for data Science and machine learning jobs